 In addition to the tools and resources above, our team can focus on:

 - Family-owned businesses and farms: preserving your family business or farm may be a priority after spending years building it up.
 Our firm understands the struggles and sacrifices you made to ensure your business is successful.
 Estate planning may help protect your business or farm from uncertainties, legal or otherwise.

 - Legacy planning: creating an estate plan is more than protecting assets.
 It may also involve the preservation of family heirlooms, stories, messages, and other invaluable assets.

 - LGBTQ community estate planning: as of January 2015, same-sex marriages have legal recognition in the state of Florida.
 We understand the unique estate planning needs of the LGBTQ community, and our firm is committed to ensuring that all clients are in charge of their future.

 About Wills and Probate in the State of Florida

 Florida Statute § 732.503 details governance for self-proving wills for Florida residents.
 According to that statute, for a will to be considered self-proving, an affidavit must be included.

-A benefit of having a self-proving will is that, according to Florida Statute § 733.201(1), it can be admitted into probate case without the need for any additional proof.
+A benefit of having a self-proving will is that, according to Florida Statute § 733.201(1), it can be admitted into a probate case without the need for any additional proof.
 If the will is not self-proving, it may be the responsibility of a personal representative or lawyer to follow Florida state laws regarding other methods for proving.
 That may be a long and tedious process.
 It may be in your best interest to arrange a self-proving will instead.

 When a loved one passes without a self-proving will, the deceased’s estate may go through probate litigation.
 Bogin, Munns & Munns can also work closely with the beneficiaries and personal representatives to help mitigate the stress involved with the probate process.
-To learn more about these services, call us today at (407) 578-9696.

 Common Misconceptions Regarding Orlando Estate Planning